PCK vs PSV Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's ECN Czech T10 Super Series Match - June 21st, 2020

 ECN Czech T10 Super Series Fantasy Suggestions

-Fantasy Suggestion #1: J Panipichai, K Vishwanathan, K Ekambaram, F Abdullah, P Ganesan, S Sengupta, N Padmaraju, K Gopalakrishnan, N Tyagi, K Venkataswamy and S Joseph
+Fantasy Suggestion #1: J Panilet, L Selvan, F Shaik, V Karthikeyan, P Ganesan, N Padmaraju, S Sengupta, K Venakataswamy, N Tyagi, J Johnson and S Joseph

-Fantasy Suggestion #2: J Panipichai, K Vishwanathan, P Bhalodiya, F Abdullah, V Jagannivasan, S Sengupta, N Padmaraju, K Gopalakrishnan, N Tyagi, K Venkataswamy and S Joseph
+Fantasy Suggestion #2: J Panilet, L Selvan, P Bhalodiya, V Karthikeyan, P Ganesan, N Padmaraju, S Sengupta, V Jagannivasan, N Tyagi, J Johnson and S Joseph